Ewing Sarcoma (Pediatric)

 What is Ewing sarcoma?

-Ewing sarcoma is a type of cancer that produces a small, round blue tumor on bone or soft tissues.
-It can occur anywhere in the body but is most common in the pelvis, thigh, upper arm, ribs, and collar bone of teenagers and young adults.
+Ewing sarcoma is a type of cancer that produces a small, round, blue tumor on bone or soft tissues.
+It can occur anywhere in the body but is a most common in the pelvis, femur (thigh), humerus (upper arm), ribs and clavicle (collar bone) of teenagers and young adults.
 Ewing sarcoma is more common in males than females.

-Most cases are caused by a specific change in certain chromosomes.
+Most cases of Ewing sarcoma are caused by specific change in specific chromosomes.
+The main symptom of Ewing sarcoma is pain in the affected area.